Clean API Client

 Domain Modules

 Each data source lives in its own folder.
-For example, products are in products/.
-We separate the requests themselves from their paths so that URLs aren't scattered throughout the code.
+For example, products reside in products/.
+We separate the requests themselves from their paths so that URLs don't spread throughout the code.

 services/requests/products/routes.ts